csc-training/summerschool/application-performance/docs/01-application-performance-intro.md

 # How to improve parallel scalability?

 - Choose good algorithm
-    - Note that the best serial algorithm is not necessarily the best parallel algorithm
+    - Note: the best serial algorithm is not always the best parallel algorithm
-    - It can be beneficial to do more computations if less communication is needed
+    - Computating more can be beneficial if less communication is needed
 - Use high performance libraries
     - linear algebra (ScaLAPACK, ELPA), FFTs, ...